Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 With this shift, video CDNs (content delivery networks) are ramping up business to ensure full accessibility for new customers and viewers alike.

-In recent years, the growth of the online video trend for 2023 has only accelerated.
 We’re living in a key moment in the evolution of media and entertainment history.
 In fact, people watch about 17 hours of videos every week, on average.
-While it’s slightly down from the 2022 peak, it’s much higher than pre-COVID numbers.
+While this is slightly down from the 2022 peak, it’s much higher than pre-COVID numbers.

-Research shows overwhelmingly that digital video now represents the single most important media format today.
-That has since grown again following the movement to close company locations during the COVID-19 crisis.
+There’s extensive research showing that digital video now represents the single most important media format today.
+The COVID-19 pandemic further accelerated this trend, as it forced many businesses to shift to online video content to reach their audiences.
 The transition to online video content has not slowed down.

 Table of Contents: